-Champlain Elementary has 16 classrooms serving our students as they grow from PreK through fifth grade.
-Our 2022 – 2023 Classroom Teaching Team is listed below.
-Click on a teacher’s name to learn more about them.
+Champlain Elementary has 17 classrooms serving our students as they grow from PreK through fifth grade.
+Our 2024 – 2025 Classroom Teaching Team is listed below.

 PreK